 The necessity for document examination has existed for centuries, though the specialized profession it has now become is a relatively new phenomenon.
 Prior to the early 20th century, attorneys would seek the expertise of handwriting - or penmanship - professors to help determine whether or not a document was genuine.

 One such professor, Albert S. Osborn, became extremely well known and developed a reputation for his professionalism, expertise and objective pursuit of truth.
 Having established himself as a preeminent expert on the matter of fraud and forgeries, Mr. Cooper founded the American Society of Questioned Document Examiners and championed the application of scientific principles to the authentication of questioned documents.
 He is largely credited with establishing the field as the respected component of the forensic sciences that it has become.

 Questioned documents examiners are forensic scientists who work primarily in office settings and laboratories.
 They may work for a private investigative firm, an attorney's office or a government agency.

 The Southeastern Association of Forensic Document Examiners defines a document as "anything that bears marks, signs, or symbols which have meaning or conveys a message to someone."
-This means that the types of items a document examiner may be called upon to analyze is virtually limitless.
-Some of the most common types of forgeries that fall under the purview of forensics document examiners include lottery tickets, wills, bank records and letters.
+It means that the types of items a document examiner may be called upon to analyze are virtually limitless.
+Some of the most common types of forgeries that fall under the purview of forensic document examiners include lottery tickets, wills, bank records and letters.